BA/MA in English

 Students must complete at least 38 courses (152 credits).

 Applicants must have completed AT LEAST five English courses, including AT LEAST one course at the 300 level or above, by the time of application.
 They must have received a GPA of 3.5 or above in these courses.
 Applicants must also have an overall GPA of 3.0 to be considered for the program.
-The applicant must include the BU transcript, two faculty recommendation letters, and a personal statement indicating their purpose for entering the program with the application forms.
+The applicant must include the BU transcript, two faculty recommendation letters, a writing sample (10 pages, usually drawn from previous coursework), a plan of study, and a personal statement describing the applicant’s interest in the program.

 In addition to the total number of classes for the MA, students must fulfill the following specific requirements: